prashantkhurana/Rust-Java-Import-Order/README.md

 	 - imports starting with "org"
 	 - imports starting with "com"
 	 - all other imports

+You can download the binary from [here](Rust-Java-Import-Order) and run the project as follows

+./Rust-Java-Import-Order absolute_path_of_folder

 Same as what you can do in intellij by : code->Organize Imports.